Sunny Cove Sea Kayaking Sustainability Practices

 It is our hope that through these policies we operate in a sustainable fashion helping ensure that you, your family and friends enjoy this beautiful place that is our home.

 Sunny Cove was recently awarded a gold level certification by Adventure Green Alaska.
 AGA is a certification program for tourism businesses operating in Alaska that meet specific standards of economic, environmental and social sustainability.
-Sunny Cove is proud to be recognized as a leader for sustainable tourism.
+Sunny Cove is proud to be recognized as a leader in sustainable tourism.